mozilla/hawk/README.md

 ```

 Then calculates the request MAC and includes the **Hawk** key identifier, timestamp, nonce, payload hash, application specific data,
-and request MAC, with the request using the HTTP "Authorization" request header field:
+and request MAC, with the request using the HTTP `Authorization` request header field:

 ```
 POST /resource/1 HTTP/1.1